Chester Cheetah: Too Cool to Fool

 If Chester Cheetah were a completely straightforward platformer it would be average but possibly enjoyable.
 Instead it tries something different in each level and completely fails at it.
 The first and third levels are as close to normal as possible but have sloppy controls.
 Chester is slow to react and very floaty.
 He is slippery when in motion and the collision detection is all over the place.
 I can’t count the number of times I clearly bounced on an enemy only to take a hit.
 Someone must have noticed as there are life restoring Cheetos everywhere.
 Stage two is the only open area that allows you to explore but is let down by a confusing layout and the less than ideal controls.
 The caves of stage four provide a small spotlight that completely obscures incoming enemies.
 It’s a perfect lesson in how not to implement this mechanic.

 Too Cool to Fool isn’t so much a difficult game as it is frustrating.
 The myriad control problems lead to cheap hits and eventually death.
-You have a single life and limited continues but even that isn’t much of a deterrent.
+You have a single life and few continues but even that is not much of a deterrent.
 If you can stomach this until the end you’ll find that the game is very short at only five stages.
 But that is five levels where you’ll constantly make excuses as to why you are still playing the game.
-It’s not that I expected much from Too Cool to Fool but it could have at least been entertaining.
+It is not that I expect much from Too Cool to Fool but it could have at least been entertaining.

 In Closing